Noratrieb/blog/content/posts/box-is-a-unique-type.md

 For more info on `noalias`, see [LLVMs LangRef](https://llvm.org/docs/LangRef.html#parameter-attributes).

 This might sound familiar to you if you're a viewer of [Jon Gjengset](https://twitter.com/jonhoo)'s content (which I can highly recommend).
-Jon has made an entire video about this before, since his crate `left-right` was affected by this (https://youtu.be/EY7Wi9fV5bk).
+Jon has made an entire video about this before since his crate `left-right` was affected by this (https://youtu.be/EY7Wi9fV5bk).

 If you're looking for _any_ hint that using box emits `noalias`, you have to look no further than the documentation for [`std::boxed`](https://doc.rust-lang.org/nightly/std/boxed/index.html#considerations-for-unsafe-code).
 Well, the nightly or beta docs, because I only added this section very recently.
 For years, this behaviour was not really documented, and you had to belong to the arcane circles of the select few who were aware of it.
 So lots of code was written thinking that box was "just an
-RAII pointer" (a pointer that allocates the value in the constructor, and deallocates it in the destructor on drop) for all pointers are concerned.
+RAII pointer" (a pointer that allocates the value in the constructor and deallocates it in the destructor on drop) for all pointers are concerned.

 # Stacked Borrows and Miri